Ohio Commercial Lease Market Overview

 Frequently Asked Questions

-Retail leases typically run 5–10 years NNN with 3% annual escalators.
+- Retail leases typically run 5–10 years NNN with 3% annual escalators.
 Office leases are 3–5 years in most markets.
 Personal guaranty is required on virtually all SMB leases.
-Columbus commands the highest rents at $18–36/sqft/yr.
+Columbus commands the highest rents at $18–36/sqft/yr; Cleveland and Cincinnati run $16–30/sqft for Class A office.